Rexeh/joystick-diagrams/readme.md

 This is an initial release - Please raise bugs/feature requests to help me improve it.

 ## What is this tool for?
 Learning simulators is a daunting task, with lots of buttons to remember.
-If only there was some easy way to print out what my bindings are... onto a pretty picture of my stick!

-Now there is.
+I built this tool for myself, and then thought others might also enjoy it, automating what is a time consuming task!

 - Export your joystick/throttle/custom HID buttons to a SVG, and print with your browser
 - Overlay your buttons onto an actual Joystick profile/picture